 The FMV of real property can be established by:

-Property tax assessments or appraisals may document a property’s FMV if both the IM agency and applicant or member agree that it accurately represents the FMV.
+Property tax assessments or appraisals may document a property’s FMV if both the IM agency and applicant or member agree that it accurately represents the FMV.- Statements from Realtors

-Statements from one or more realtors giving the FMV.
+Statements from one or more realtors giving the FMV.- Comparative Market Analysis

 MEH, § 17.2.4.